 The city also wants to call for 2,500 cfs of water to come down the river for 46 days, from June 8 to July 23, but has now agreed to modify its proposed water right to allow for a level of future upstream diversions to take priority over its 2013 water right.

 Editor’s note: Aspen Journalism covers rivers and water in collaboration with The Aspen Times, the Glenwood Springs Post Independent, the Vail Daily, the Summit Daily, and the Steamboat Pilot.
-The Times and the Post Independent published this story online on Monday, March 25 and in print on Tuesday, March 26, 2019.
+This story was also published by The Aspen Times and the Glenwood Springs Post Independent.